rafaeltcell/rails-waitlist5/README.md

-# rails-waitlist5
+# rails-waitlist
-waitlist for rails 5
+a waitlist implemented in rails